 We offer a few things.
 One is that we are your safety net for overseas production.
 If you’ve ever blindly contacted someone overseas, sent money and hoped for the best, you will understand the stress of that…especially if your product didn’t turn out correct.
 Something doesn’t go right?
 We cover it.
 If you’ve ever had a hard time communicating with someone overseas and things take 3x longer and you still aren’t sure if you are on the same page…we save you that hassle.

-We've also vetted the factory and produced now over 1.5 million pins with them and have a strong relationship with the factory.
+We’ve also vetted the factory and produced now over 1.5 million pins with them and have a strong relationship with the factory.
 In addition, we help guide you to make the best quality pin we can for you.
 If the factory makes a mistake, we have them re-make them, no problem.
-As a producer of goods for a long time, getting the execution down is very important to me.
-We like making things and we have a high standard of quality.
-If what you want to do isn't possible, we will tell you and if it won't work how you intend, we will suggest how it should be done a different way to translate best.
+As a producer of goods for a long time, getting the execution down is very important to us.
+We love making products and have a high standard of quality.
+If what you want to do isn’t possible, we will tell you and if it won’t work how you intend, we will suggest how it should be done a different way to translate best.
 If it will look better as hard enamel for a better end product, we will suggest that too.
 Our job is to help you make the best pin we can.
 We care about sending out something that looks great and helps you sell more, so you get my advice, knowledge, experience and guidance.
-You'll see that you can't pay me before we've seen any art and that's because my goal is to work with everyone to create something great, not just take money and send junk.
-Part of our goal is to help you avoid making a cruddy looking pin, so when we suggest some sizes or metals that may work best, it's with that in mind.
+You’ll see that you can’t pay us before we’ve seen any art and that’s because our goal is to work with everyone to create something great, not just take money and send junk.
+Part of our goal is to help you avoid making a cruddy looking pin, so when we suggest some sizes or metals that may work best, it’s with that in mind.